leejoonli/code-every-day/log.md

 ## Thoughts

 Did not realize there was a .count feature for Python lists.
 Did a multi-conditional statement keeping track of 'n', 'e', 's', 'w'.
 And will remember that you can do a boolean return statement using equality operators.

+# Day 54 (3/27/2022)

+## Codewars

+Did a Codewars challenge today.
+The challenge was to return a boolean to see if the function input is a square number.

+## Thoughts

+Was able to do a single line return statement and kind of looked Python-esque.
+Did a ternary return statement, imported math to use the sqrt() function, and tested to see if the square root was an integer and not a float.